Whiteknight/ParserObjects/docs/v5/parsers_multi.md

 var parser = multiParser.First(r => ...);
 ```

+**Notice**: that the order of results from a multi-parser may not necessarily be deterministic.
+The output results of an `Each` parser will be in the same order as the declaration order of the parsers passed to `Each()`, but for some parsers like `Earley` the order of results may not be able to be determined ahead of time.
+Using `First` then may not return a result you expect.

 ### Longest

 The `Longest` parser selects the result which consumed the most input items from the input sequence.